muziejus/javascripting-english-major/1-environment.md

 that it works much better than Word or a similar word processor.

-You can download the software from the [Atom page](http://atom.io), and installation should be rather straightforward.
+You can download the software from the [Atom page](http://atom.io), and installation should be rather straightforward[^atom-install].
 Once you install it, when you open it, you will be greeted with a welcome tab and the welcome guide tab in a separate pane.
 Atom works on the visual metaphor of panes with tabs.
 You can change the widths of the panes and show and hide them with your mouse.